 Make myself some breakfast.
 My digestive system seems to have been destroyed by the antibiotics I was given for a suspected Indian parasite, so for now I’m off gluten and dairy and feeling MUCH better ( thanks for asking!).
 So breakfast for me normally involves eggs, potatoes or polenta, always with lots of garlic.
 They eat a lot of polenta in Romania, which reminds me, I need to write a post on Romanian food, it’s good.

-Settle to do some work until the family wakes up, or listen to a podcast, I’m into Tim Ferris.
+Settle to do some work until the family wakes up, or listen to a podcast, I’m into Tim Ferris. (see the book that got me into our new way of living here)

 Watch the villagers heading to the fields in horses and carts or pushing wheelbarrows.